souporserious/FramerXDocs/application/components.md

 ### Layout and Sizing

 Every component rendered on the canvas or preview is wrapped in a Frame so they have the same layout rules as anything else on the canvas.
-Both the width and heigh are passed to the code component as props so you can use them.
+Both the width and height are passed to the code component as props so you can use them.

 ```typescript
 import * as React from "react";